realtux/dispenserd/README.md

 ### Primary Features
 - No compromise on speed or reliability
-- Full control via a JSON API
+- Simple JSON interface
 - Queue fully in memory with optional persistence
 - Blocking Operation (receive a job immediately or block until ready)
-- Non-blocking Operation (receive a job immeidately or be notified none are available)
+- Non-blocking Operation (receive a job immediately or be notified none are available)